 My personal favourite is certainly number four.

-Interested in visiting some of these incredible places yourself?
-Why not check out the West of Ireland route right through Connemara, County Galway, where a good few of these are located.
+We hope that you enjoyed this guide to crazy Irish place names.
+If you are interested in visiting some of these incredible places yourself, why not check out the West of Ireland route right through Connemara, County Galway, where a good few of these are located.

 |West of Ireland/Connemara|